WaterFutures/WaterBenchmarkHub/docs/how_to_contribute.rst

 1. Category or user/organization
 2. Name of the benchmark (resource)

-Both parts are concatenated by a hyphen -- i.e. let's assume we add a network called `Net2`, then the final name would be `network-Net2` (note that we use the category `network` to denote a network resource).
+Both parts (lowercase!) are concatenated by a hyphen -- i.e. let's assume we add a network called `Net2`, then the final name would be `network-net2` (note that we use the category `network` to denote a network resource).

 Meta data